 Service B did not receive any top-up funding as their JobKeeper payment was greater than their fee income with a $34 cap.

 Services eligible for JobKeeper payments are required to apply for JobKeeper in the first instance before additional State funding will be provided.
 Payments of additional State funding for service enrolled in JobKeeper will be calculated and adjusted by the amount of JobKeeper funding once this information is available.

-A simple opt-in enrolment process is expected to be available through SmartyGrants before the commencement of Term 2.
+A simple opt-in enrolment process is available through SmartyGrants.

 There is currently no closing date for Approved Providers to opt-in.
 The Department encourages providers to respond as soon as possible.
 The timing of payments may be impacted based on the timing of information received from Providers.

 Services must comply with the following conditions: